-- 1. High Quality Teaching: The class teacher differentiates teaching and learning to ensure that the needs of individual children are met.
+- 1. High Quality Teaching: All children will receive quality first teaching, which enables them to learn and make progress.
+The class teacher differentiates teaching and learning to ensure that the needs of individual children are met.
 Additional general support may be provided. - 2.
 Additional Need: If a child's needs relate to more specific areas of learning then the child may be included in an intervention group.
 This may be led by the class teacher or a teaching assistant.
 The length of time the interventions run for varies according to need but will be monitored regularly.
 Interventions will be reviewed by the SENCo and staff to establish the effectiveness of the provision and to inform future planning. - 3.
-Higher Needs: If a pupil has higher level needs this may result in them being identified as requiring 'SEN support' and having a One-page Profile (OPP).
-The formulation of this will involve the parents/carers, child and where applicable other relevant professionals.
+Higher Needs: If a pupil has higher level needs this may result in them being identified as requiring 'SEND support' and having a Learning Plan.
+This process of completing a learning plan will involve the parents/carers, child and where applicable other relevant professionals.
 This process will identify outcomes and targets for the child and how they may be achieved. - 4.
 Complex Needs: If a pupil's needs are more complex formal assessments for an Education, Health and Care Plan may be undertaken.